 Prum, Richard.
 The Evolution of Beauty.
 Doubleday, New York.
 2017.
 NF;5/17.

 In my book Forbidden Food I described a university lecture in evolution I attended in about 1970.
-I stumbled from the portable classroom dazzled with the realization that ideas and attitudes can evolve through changes in the design of the brain, similarly to antlers and the spots on a leopard.
-I also understood that once a characteristic of a male or female (let’s use the example my lecturer did: a large female pelvis that enables a safe survivable birth) that makes for successful reproduction gets into a population, a desire to mate with individuals with that characteristic will develop in the opposite sex because it is adaptational, and then the big pelvis or other characteristic itself in adaptational response may be exaggerated in the individuals of the gender with the original characteristic.
+I stumbled from the portable classroom dazzled with the realization that ideas and attitudes could evolve through changes in the design of the brain, similarly to antlers and the spots on a leopard.
+I also understood that once a characteristic of a male or female (to use the example my lecturer did: a large female pelvis that enables a safe survivable birth) that makes for successful reproduction gets into a population, a desire to mate with individuals with that characteristic will develop in the opposite sex because it is adaptational, and then the big pelvis or other characteristic itself in adaptational response may be exaggerated in the individuals of the gender with the original characteristic.
 Girls develop backsides that look big.
 Beauty in other words, at least in the eyes of the local boys.

 A reproductively advantageous characteristic becomes “beautiful” to the opposite sex, and the original (other) sex then makes itself more beautiful over generations to capture more partners.
 This is “sexual selection”, and Dr. Richard Prum, an expert in birds and evolution, wants us to understand that it is a separate mechanism of evolution from Darwin’s adaptational ”survival of the fittest”.